Jean-Paul Kauffmann: Hostage in Lebanon

 On the occasion of this abduction, Jean-Paul Kauffman lived the traumatic experience of traveling on several occasions, wrapped in an Oriental carpet where asphyxia caused him to lose consciousness, which led him to deepen his reflection and strongly marked his life:

+His captors provided him with some books during his captivity, including the second volume of Leo Tolstoy's War and Peace and John le Carré's The Spy Who Came in from the Cold.
+In the latter, Kauffmann found many similarities and an understanding of his captors’ behavior.

 Writer

 In 1994, Jean-Paul Kauffmann created the magazine L'Amateur de cigare.